The Big Bang Theory: Canadian ratings

 The Big Bang Theory started off quietly in Canada, but managed to garner major success in later seasons.
 The Big Bang Theory is telecast throughout Canada via the CTV Television Network in simultaneous substitution with cross-border CBS affiliates.
 Now immensely popular in Canada, The Big Bang Theory is also rerun daily on the Canadian cable channel The Comedy Network.

 The season 4 premiere garnered an estimated 3.1 million viewers across Canada.
 This was the largest audience for a sitcom since the series finale of Friends.
 The show later increased in viewership and became the most-watched entertainment television show in Canada.

-Broadcast

-The Big Bang Theory premiered in the United States on September 24, 2007, on CBS.
-The series debuted in Canada on CTV in September 2007.
-On February 14, 2008, the series debuted in the United Kingdom on channels E4 and Channel 4.
-In Australia the first seven seasons of the series began airing on the Seven Network and 7mate from October 2015 and also gained the rights to season 8 in 2016, although the Nine Network has rights to air seasons nine & ten.
-On January 22, 2018, it was announced that Nine had acquired the rights to Season 1–8.

-Syndication

-In May 2010, it was reported that the show had been picked up for syndication, mainly among Fox's owned and operated stations and other local stations, with Warner Bros.
-Television's sister cable network TBS holding the show's cable syndication rights.
-Broadcast of old shows began airing in September 2011.
-TBS now airs the series in primetime on Tuesdays, Wednesdays, and Thursdays, with evening broadcasts on Saturdays (TBS's former local sister station in Atlanta also holds local weeknight rights to the series).
-Although details of the syndication deal have not been revealed, it was reported the deal "set a record price for a cable off-network sitcom purchase".
-CTV holds national broadcast syndication rights in Canada, while sister cable network The Comedy Network holds cable rights.